-66 Norman Masters – MM was 28 years old a brass moulder from Bellevue Hill Sydney.
-He came from a military family, his father a Crimean war veteran , his brother a Boer war veteran .
-Norman and his three brothers all enlisted in the AIF.
+66 Norman Masters – MM was 28 years old when he enlisted with the 1st Field Company Engineers.
+A brass moulder from Bellevue Hill Sydney.
+He also came from a military family, his father a Crimean war veteran , his brother a Boer war veteran .
+Norman and his three brothers all enlisted in the Australian Imperial Forces.

 The eldest HV Masters was killed in 1918, H.B Masters had over 20 years military service, serving at the front and H.S Masters the youngest would also become the recipient of the Military Medal and so happened served with the 1st FCE 10th Reinf. at Gallipoli and was present at the evacuation and then onto the front with Henry Bachtold and co. in the 14th FCE.

 His commitment to soldiering meant Norman had a real presence in the 1st FCE, he was involved every where……. all the stunts, big and small.
 He was involved in the assault on “The German Officers Trench” at Gallipoli, and in France he would be on hand to save his friend from being buried alive.